 The ideal first step is to spot the pieces that you want in your collection.
-Whether it is a flawless high carat diamond or a highest clarity Burmese ruby, choose according to uniqueness and potential prospects if you resell in the future.
+Whether it is a flawless high-carat diamond or the highest clarity Burmese ruby, choose according to uniqueness and potential prospects if you resell in the future.
 If the items, you have your eyes on are being auctioned set a top price mark in your mind that is not affected by sentimentalities and write it down in your notebook.

 Where to Look.

 If you have no clue where to look for high-end gems for your collection or if you are new to the world of collecting, do not fret!
 We have all the answers.
 Extremely rare gems are unfit for being worn as jewellery because of their high prices.
 No one likes being assaulted because of what they are wearing!
 This means that the traditional jewellery store approach is not an option.
 The main option is going to private auctions hosted by auction houses.
 There are numerous auction houses that host gem auctions.
 Some of the names include Sotheby's, Bonham's, Christie's, Gemfields and more.

 Now that you have found which of the gems you need for your collection and your ideal top price for each has been set you can dive straight into action, or the auction in this case. -pun very much intended- The rules are simple.
 Participate in as many gemstone auctions or events as you can handle as long as you have calculated the combined maximum expense.